tyson-swetnam/cyverse-focus-forum/PITCHME.md

 New users
 - Interest in Graphic User Interfaces (GUI) & Integrated Development Environment (IDE) tools
   - Maybe just learning spatial analyses for the first time

 +++

 Experienced users
 - Interest in scaling workflows beyond the laptop / desktop on to HPC and Cloud
+- Need to move significant amounts of data around networks

 +++